Must See: the temples in Malta and on the sister island, Gozo.

 What’s it all for and Why visit?

 As most Neolithic sites tend to be burial chambers, but these aren’t, I wonder what made our ancestors construct such mammoth works of Art?
 To our Neolithic ancestors I understand that rituals and symbols were important to the temple builders’ way of life.
-Human beings have always had a thirst for creating; for making meaning of our lives: evidently – not only living to eat, take shelter and procreate.
+Human beings have always had a thirst for creating; for making meaning out of living – not only living to eat, take shelter and procreate.
 With natural, found resources this has been possible.
 Scores of sharks tooth and pottery beads, figurines and animal representations have been found.

 The ‘fat ladies’ are renowned as a symbol of fertility on Malta and Gozo: the belief that women were goddesses of fertility, an idea held in high esteem in Malta and Gozo.
 Could this have led to the erection of the temples?